BusisiwePieterson/Wordpress-3Tier-Architecture/README.md

 ![image](images/Screenshot_4.png)

-3. Use `lsblk` to inspect what block devices are attcahed to the server.
+3. Use `lsblk` to inspect what block devices are attached to the server.
 Names of your newly created devices will show.

    - All devices reside in `/dev/directory`, inspect it with `ls /dev/`